 Irell In The News

-Sandra Haberny is an associate in the Newport Beach office of Irell & Manella LLP, where she is a member of the firm's litigation and IP litigation practice groups.
+Sandra Haberny is counsel in the Newport Beach office of Irell & Manella LLP, where she is a member of the firm's litigation and IP litigation practice groups.
 Dr. Haberny has extensive experience representing clients in a variety of commercial and patent litigation matters in both state and federal court.
 Her clients span numerous industries, including biotech, pharmaceutical, energy, and higher education, and her practice covers multiple areas of law including patent litigation and complex business litigation.

 Some of Dr. Haberny's representative matters include: